 But, how can you tell the difference between an employee who is just having a bad week or someone who has outgrown their role?
 Here are five signs that your employee is outgrowing their role and what you can do about it.

 Please note: The following signs of role restlessness can also indicate challenges unrelated to work.
 A sudden drop in productivity and change in attitude can signal underlying personal circumstances.
 If you notice this shift in behaviour, it may be worth scheduling an informal one-on-one session to check in with the employee.
 If someone is struggling, it’s part of your role as a people manager to ensure they’re okay and provide support.

 1. They’re less productive than usual

-Feeling like you have no room to grow within a company can feel stifling.
-Especially to the professional goals that an employee may have set out for themselves and their career.
-If the work that your employee is doing becomes static or repetitive, they can only spend so long in that role before being unmotivated or restless.
-On top of being less productive, you may notice that they’re missing deadlines more often, submitting subpar work, and have little concern about either.
+On top of being less productive, one tell-tale sign that your employee is outgrowing their role, is that you may notice they’re missing deadlines more often, submitting subpar work and have little concern about either.
 Chronic boredom may be a reason that your employee is being less productive.
 Boredom can be a sign that they need something more to get them engaged during the working day.